Cheap pet insurance

 For rabbits.
 A big name pet insurer, plus buy online for a 10% discount.

 Sainsbury's Bank For rabbits.
-Also, Nectar card members will get double points on Sainsbury's shopping and fuel for the lifetime of the policy.
+Also, Nectar card members can get a discount depending on Sainsbury's supermarket and/or Sainsbury's Bank transactions.

 Please tell us about your experiences with the insurers above, or if you've found other insurers to be helpful.